SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ### Customizing Startup Configuration

-In the first group, you can decide which of the core appications configured in the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-applications) of the configuration tool should be started during the startup process.
+In the first group, you can decide which of the core applications configured in the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-applications) of the configuration tool should be started during the startup process.
 Normally you want to start all of them, after all they are core applications, right?
 But there can be situations, where things might look a little bit different and these application are not needed or even would create problems.
 For example, you want to deactivate a voice control software, if you're taking part in an 24h race event and will have a voice chat with your team colleagues.
 It might not be helpful, if your voice control software would kick in and will stop your simulation while you are on your best lap of your life.

 The second group lets you decide whether to start the different feedback components of your simulation rig.
 In the configuration, that is part of the standard distribution of Simulator Controller, feedback is handled by the ["Tactile Feedback"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-tactile-feedback) and ["Motion Feedback"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-motion-feedback) plugins, which on their side will use the [SimHub](https://www.simhubdash.com/) and [SimFeedback](https://www.opensfx.com/) applications to implement their functionalities.
 These two applications may be started in advance during the startup process, but they also can be started later from your hardware controller.
 Me, myself and I, for example, almost always start *SimHub* in advance, since I will always use vibration effects to get a better understanding about what my tyres are doing, but I will start motion feedback later depending on the track and the kind of driving, I am in (training, racing, having fun with friends, and so on).